 (Geoghegan et al., 2010; Napimoga et al., 2013; Taskan and Gevrek, 2020; Wei et al., 2021).
-Some researchers also utilized nano-based drug delivery methods, like nanoemulgel and ceria nanocomposite, for pharmacological improving the therapeutic functions of quercetin against the disease (Aithal et al., 2018; Wang et al., 2021).
+Some researchers also utilized nano-based drug delivery methods, like nanoemulgel and ceria nanocomposite, for improving pharmacological the and therapeutic functions of quercetin against the disease (Aithal et al., 2018; Wang et al., 2021).
 In this line, the findings of Wang et al. revealed suppression of M1 macrophage polarization and enhancement of M2 macrophage polarization as a result of using a ceria nanocomposite loaded with quercetin in rats with periodontitis (Wang et al., 2021).
-Nanoceria is an nanomaterial appropriate with oxidative and anti-inflammatory impacts in light of reversible transitions between ions of Ce3+ and Ce4+ in the time of redox reaction and decrease of pro-inflammatory release (Luo et al., 2020; Wang et al., 2021).
+Nanoceria is an nanomaterial appropriate with antioxidative and anti-inflammatory impacts in light of reversible transitions between ions of Ce^{3+} and Ce^{4+} in the time of redox reaction and decrease of pro-inflammatory release (Luo et al., 2020; Wang et al., 2021).
 Moreover, Aithal and colleagues showed that quercetin nanoemulgel developed by cinnamon oil, Carbitol® and poloxamer 407, and tween 80 have suitable physical properties, syringeability, stability, and sol-gel transition, and thus, this nanoformulation can be utilized in periodontitis profitably.
-On the whole, different nano-based herbal formulations have addressed their ability to overcome herbal therapy limitations and ameliorate periodontitis through various mechanisms and 4).
-However, (Tables 3 investigations are thought to be needed to approve these findings.
+On the whole, different nano-based herbal formulations have addressed their ability to overcome herbal therapy limitations and ameliorate periodontitis through various mechanisms (Tables 3 and 4).
+However, more investigations are thought to be needed to approve these findings.